Which teams most need to rally in Week 4?

 Football Power Index says: Wisconsin has a 48.2 percent chance to win

 The storyline: Forget the College Football Playoff for a minute.
 If the Badgers can't beat Iowa, they might not even win their own division.
 And if Wisconsin doesn't win the entire Big Ten, the Badgers don't stand a chance at finishing in the top four.
 According to Football Power Index, Wisconsin would have a 71 percent chance to win the West Division with a win on Saturday, while Iowa would have a 68 percent chance if it wins.
 The Hawkeyes are well-coached, respectable opponents who have derailed playoff contenders before.
 Last year, the selection committee couldn't get past Ohio State's 55-24 loss at Iowa and kept the Buckeyes out of the top four in large part because of it.
 In 2016, then-No. 3 Michigan lost at Iowa, 14-13.
-Wisconsin is already a long shot for the playoff, but lose to Iowa and it's an afterthought.
+Wisconsin is already a long shot for the playoff, but lose to Iowa, and it's an afterthought.

 2. TCU